chaos-polymtl/lethe/doc/source/theory/unresolved_cfd-dem/unresolved_cfd-dem.rst

 The Particle Centroid Method
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 The Particle Centroid Method (PCM) `[5] <https://doi.org/10.1002/aic.14421>`_ is simple and the most popular method.
-It consists of tracking the position of the centroid of each particle and applying the total volume of the particle on the calculation of the void fraction of the cell.
+It consists of tracking the position of the centroid of each particle and applying the total volume of the particle to the calculation of the void fraction of the cell.
 This means that in either of the following situations the void fraction of the colored cell is the same:

 .. image:: images/void_frac1.png
    :width: 49%